Stone veneer panels have become incredibly popular in recent years.

 It’s easy to see why this is the case.

-Even though stone veneer panels are, as mentioned, relatively easy to install, there are a few installation mistakes that a surprising number of people tend to make.
+Even though stone veneer panels are, as mentioned, relatively easy to install, there are a few installation mistakes that many people tend to make.

-To ensure that your stone veneer panels come together in a pleasant, easy way, you should be aware of these mistakes, as well as the solutions you can follow, to prevent them from happening.
+To ensure that your stone veneer panels come together in a pleasant, easy way, you should be aware of these mistakes.
+And, in turn, how to prevent them from occuring.

 Mistake 01: A Lack Of Materials